M-D-Br/Juggernaut/README.md

 `pip install twilio`

+To make use of the Twilio function, uncomment the necessary lines.

 Copy the contents of the _Juggernaut.py_ file into your text editor, and save it with a _.py_ extension.
 Replace the text in square brackets with the necessary information from your block.io and Twilio accounts.

 Run the code in your terminal with: